Short-time existence and uniqueness for some infinite-dimensional Nash systems: Introduction

-Then there exists $T^*>0$ such that if $T < T^*$ the Nash system~\eqref{tdli_ns} has a unique classical solution $u$, which also belongs to $\ell^\infty(\N;C^0([0,T];C^{2,1}_{\beta_i}(\R^\omega)) \cap C^{0,1}([0,T];C^{2-}_{\sqrt{\beta_i}}(\R^\omega)))$. \end{ithm}
+Then there exists $T^*>0$ such that if $T < T^*$ the Nash system~\eqref{tdli_ns} has a unique classical solution $u$, which also belongs to $\ell^\infty(\N;C^0([0,T];C^{2,1}_{\beta_i}(\R^\omega)) \cap C^{\frac12}([0,T];C^{2-}_{\sqrt{\beta_i}}(\R^\omega)))$. \end{ithm}

+The uniform positivity of $A(t,x) \in \ell^\infty(\N^2)$ means that there exists $\lambda \in \R_+$ such that $A(t,x)\xi\cdot\xi \geq \lambda|\xi|^2$ for all $\xi \in \ell^2(\N)$, $(t,x) \in \R^\omega_T$, so it is a uniform ellipticity assumption for the associated differential operator appearing in the Nash system.
 The spaces of functions appearing in the above statement are defined and discussed in \Cref{NST_secholsp}; let us just mention that they are convenient generalisations of classic H\"{o}lder spaces on the infinite-dimensional domain $\R^\omega$, possibly weighted according to the sequence $\beta$, which is an efficient tool to deal with the diffusion and -- most importantly -- the drift terms, as previously mentioned.
 For instance, $G^i \in C^{3+\gamma-}_{\beta_i}(\R^\omega)$ implies, in particular, that

 which is a weaker form of \eqref{tdli_cscbound}, seemingly more manageable in a non-LQ context.
 The notion of solution to \eqref{tdli_ns} is specified in \Cref{NST_csoldef}.

 The strategy of the proof consists in obtaining such a solution as the limit of solutions to finite-dimensional Nash systems, rather than working directly in an infinite-dimensional setting.
 This ``bottom-up'' approach is reminiscent of that pursued in \cite{CR_ENS}, where a weak formulation of the Master Equation is deduced from a detailed analysis of $N$-dimensional Nash systems in a generalised MFG framework.
 Herein just as therein, the key step consists in proving certain a priori estimates for the $N$-dimensional system that are stable with respect to $N$, and in this work we will need more precise index-wise a priori estimates in order to have a sufficiently fine control on all partial derivatives of the solutions (because we wish to exploit bounds like that in \eqref{tdli_cscbound2}, provided by the c-self controlled sequence).